Brandin Cooks Player Prop Bets for NFL Week 9 | Houston vs. Miami 11/7/2021

 Season Stats

-- Cooks has seen the ball thrown his way four times in the red zone this season, 17.4% of his team's 23 red zone pass attempts.
+- With four targets in the red zone this season, Cooks has been on the receiving end of 17.4% of his team's 23 red zone pass attempts.

-- The Texans, who rank 32nd in the NFL in points scored, have attempted a pass 57.7% of the time while running the football 42.3% of the time.
+- The Texans have thrown the football in 57.7% of their plays from scrimmage this year while staying on the ground 42.3% of the time.
+This offensive attack ranks 32nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Cooks' matchup with the Dolphins.